 Other tips to consider when writing for personas:

-• Understand what information each persona is looking for
+- Understand what information each persona is looking for

-• Capture the attention of each of the persona types
+- Capture the attention of each of the persona types

-• Connect and appeal to the personas emotions
+- Connect and appeal to the personas emotions

-• Understand the personas cognitive progression
+- Understand the persona’s cognitive progression

-• Present the information to the persona in a clear and concise manner
+- Present the information to the persona in a clear and concise manner

-• Support information with facts
+- Support information with facts

-• Present copy in a way that understands how visitors read the copy online
+- Present copy in a way that understands how visitors read the copy online

-• Gently persuade the visitors to convert
+- Gently persuade the visitors to convert

 Engagement (relevance):

 How relevant is your copy to the visitor?
-Once you’ve understood who the visitor is, now it is up to you to construct copy that is relevant to the needs and wants of the visitor.
+Once you’ve understood who the visitor is, now it is up to you to construct a copy that is relevant to the needs and wants of the visitor.
 If the copy lacks relevance and scent, it will, in turn, reduce buyer momentum.
-Visitors that lose buyer momentum are likely to click to another page (if you’re lucky) or completely exit the site because they’ve lost interest and you’ve done little to engage them.
-According to Bryan Eisenberg;
+Visitors who lose buyer momentum are likely to click to another page (if you’re lucky) or completely exit the site because they’ve lost interest and you’ve done little to engage them.
+According to Bryan Eisenberg,

-Even mediocre writing that captures the essence of what matters to the visitor will out-perform stellar writing that completely misses the mark.”
+“Even mediocre writing that captures the essence of what matters to the visitor will out-perform stellar writing that completely misses the mark.” –

 When writing for more engagement, consider the following: